RsyncProject/rsync/README.md

 -------------

 Rsync can also talk to "rsync daemons" which can provide anonymous or authenticated rsync.
-See the rsyncd.conf(5) man page for details on how to setup an rsync daemon.
-See the rsync(1) man page for info on how to connect to an rsync daemon.
+See the rsyncd.conf(5) manpage for details on how to setup an rsync daemon.
+See the rsync(1) manpage for info on how to connect to an rsync daemon.